ExperiBass/esiJS/README.md

 // for multi-arg commands (example: `dynamicItemInfo`) async function c() {
     let dynItemInfo = await esiJS.dogma.dynItemInfo(itemID, typeID)
+    // dynItemInfo returns the info on a dynamic item
+    // (for example, a prop mod with a mutaplasmid).
 }
 ```
 # Example: